 A ten minute drive to the south is the charming town of Republic, WA, where you can find groceries; excellent lattes and restaurants; and fishing, hunting, and camping gear.
 Fossil hunters can spend a fascinating morning in search of fossils at the Boot Hill Fossil site and Stonerose Interpretive Center.

-Dotted along its shoreline are a handful of lake resorts, most with cabins over looking the lake.
+Dotted along Curlew Lake’s shoreline are three lake resorts (Tiffany’s, Black Beach, and Fisherman’s Cove), most with cabins over looking the lake.
 All have camping and RV facilities.
 Most welcome pets.
-On its eastern shore rests beautiful, with its public boat ramp, swimming and fishing areas, public restrooms, picnic sites, and fire pits
+On its eastern shore rests beautiful Curlew Lake State Park with its public boat ramp, swimming and fishing areas, public restrooms, picnic sites, and fire pits.